Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

-Similarly, using CSS floats with a left or right momentum turns the webpage into a sort of traffic jam between elements that are always trying to outrun each other.
-Such a layout, like the flexbox, is locked in a dynamic equilibrium that can fail easily on widescreens that are longer on one side.
+Similarly, using CSS floats with a left or right momentum turns the webpage into a sort of 'traffic jam' between elements in which at least one piece is always trying to outrun others.
+Such a layout too, like the flexbox, is locked in a dynamic equilibrium that can fail easily on ultrawidescreens that are execessively long on one side.

-In my opinion since a layout is a static blueprint of proportions on which the foundation of a house will be laid out, it is better to use CSS grids to split the land into pieces that fit together naturally.
-Doing anything else like using the flexbox or CSS floats or even tables (does anyone?) is just plain wrong.
+In my opinion since a layout is a boundary of control, a blueprint of proportions on which the foundations of a house will be laid out, it is better to use CSS grids to split the land into useful pieces that fit together naturally.
+Doing anything else like using the flexbox or CSS floats or tables (does anyone?) is just plain wrong.